Chewy, tender and filled with pumpkin flavor, these brown butter iced pumpkin oatmeal cookies are going to be a new family favorite!

 At its core, browned butter tastes like toffee with a sweet, slightly nutty aroma.

-Technically and chemically speaking, it's drool worthy for the same reason a seared steak is delicious - A chemical reaction between amino acids and sugars known as the Maillard reaction, which gives all browned food its distinctive flavor.
+Technically and chemically speaking, it's drool-worthy for the same reason a seared steak is delicious - A chemical reaction between amino acids and sugars known as the Maillard reaction, which gives all browned food its distinctive flavor.

 And when paired with a chewy, fall-infused pumpkin oatmeal cookie, it's all the chef's kisses.

-Here's how to make these cookies
+How to make pumpkin oatmeal cookies

-First, make the cookie dough.
+First, make the dough.

 A note about the dough: The pumpkin puree in this recipe makes for a very soft dough, but don't worry if it seems loose; It bakes up to the perfect consistency.

-Second, bake your cookies.
+Second, bake the cookies.

-Bake at 350F for 11-12 minutes, or until the cookies are no longer shiny on top.
+Bake at 350F for 11-12 minutes or until no longer shiny.

-Finally, ice the cookies.
+Finally, make the icing.

 In a small saucepan, cook the butter over low-medium heat until it browns.